Ranger Programs in Rocky Mountain National Park

 West Side - Kawuneeche Valley (near Grand Lake)

-• Fire Ecology Walk: Starting June 18th, Daily at 3:00 pm, Meet at Kawuneeche Visitor Center
+• Fire Ecology Walk: Starting June 18th, Daily at 10 am.
+Meet at Green Mountain Trailhead.

 Alpine Visitor Center (Trail Ridge Road)

-• Tundra Nature Walk: Starting June 18th, Daily at 10:00 am, Meet at Alpine Visitor Center
+• Tundra Nature Walk: Tuesday, Wednesday, Thursday, Saturday at 10:00 am.
+Meet at Medicine Bow Curve.

-• Wild Mountain Weather Talk: Starting June 12th, Daily at 2:30 pm, Meet at Alpine Visitor Center
+• Wild Mountain Weather Talk: Daily (excluding Saturday) at 2:30 pm.
+Meet at Alpine Visitor Center

-• Twilight Guided Walk: July/August, Please check back for more information.
+• Twilight Guided Walk: July/August, please check back later for updated information.

 In-Depth Programs